Dolly Parton: Awards and honors

 In 2015, a newly discovered species of lichen found growing in the southern Appalachians was named Japewiella dollypartoniana in honor of Parton's music and her efforts to bring national and global attention to that region.
 In 2018, Parton received a second star on the Hollywood Walk of Fame, inducted alongside Linda Ronstadt and Emmylou Harris in recognition of their work as a trio.
 Parton was also recognized in the Guinness World Records 2018 Edition for holding records for the Most Decades with a Top 20 hit on Billboard's Hot Country Songs Chart and Most Hits on Billboard's Hot Country Songs Chart by a Female Artist.
 In 2020, Parton received a Grammy award for her collaboration with For King & Country on their song, "God Only Knows".
 In 2021, she was included on the Time 100, Time's annual list of the 100 most influential people in the world.
+The New York Times called her among the three of America's Most Beloved Divas (alongside Patti LaBelle and Barbra Streisand).

-Parton has turned down the Presidential Medal of Freedom twice due to her husband's illness and the ongoing pandemic.
+During the Trump presidency, Parton turned down the Presidential Medal of Freedom twice due to her husband's illness and the ongoing pandemic.
+Parton turned down the Presidential Medal of Freedom a third time during the Biden presidency to avoid the appearance of politics.
 In response to a 2021 proposal by the Tennessee legislature to erect a statue of Parton, she released a statement asking the legislature to remove the bill from consideration, saying "Given all that is going on in the world, I don't think putting me on a pedestal is appropriate at this time."

 In late 2022, Parton received a $100-million Courage and Civility Award from the founder of Amazon, Jeff Bezos.
 According to Bezos, the award was given to Parton because of her charity work focused on improving children's literacy around the world.

+In 2023, Parton was awarded American Library Association Honorary Membership.

+Parton is a Kentucky Colonel, awarded to her by the governor of Kentucky.

+She was ranked at No. 27 on Rolling Stone's 2023 list of the 200 Greatest Singers of All Time.

+Asteroid (10731) Dollyparton, the former 1998 BL3, was named in her honor in 2022.